Virtual power plant: Distributed energy resources

 VPPs typically aggregate large numbers of distributed energy resources (DER).
 Resources can be dispatchable or non-dispatchable, controllable or flexible load (CL or FL).
-Resources can include microCHPs, natural gas-fired reciprocating engines, small-scale wind power plants (WPP), photovoltaics (PV), run-of-river hydroelectricity plants, small hydro, biomass, backup generators, and energy storage systems such as home or vehicle batteries (ESS), and devices whose consumption is adjustable (such as water heaters, and appliances).
-The numbers and heterogeneity mean that system output is not dependent on any single resource, offering the potential for stable output even if the output of any single resource is not predictable.
+Resources can include micro-CHPs, natural gas-fired reciprocating engines, wind power (WPP), photovoltaics (PV), run-of-river hydroelectricity, small hydro, biomass, backup generators, and BESS, as well as devices whose consumption is adjustable (such as water heaters and appliances).
+The numbers and heterogeneity mean that system output is not dependent on any single resource, offering the potential for stable output even if the output of any single resource is not.

-Vehicle to Grid technology allows electric vehicles that are connected to the grid to participate in VPPs.
-The VPP then controls the rate at which each vehicle charges/discharges (accepts/delivers power).
-The VPP can slow or reverse the rate at which vehicles charge.
-Conversely, when the grid has surplus power, vehicles can charge freely.
+Vehicle-to-grid (V2G) technology allows grid-connected EVs to participate in VPPs.
+The VPP controls the rate at which each vehicle charges/discharges (accepts/delivers power).

-The same principle applies to other systems, such as heat pumps or air conditioners that can lower their power demands to reduce demand.
+The same principle applies to consuming systems, such as heat pumps or air conditioners that can lower their power demands to reduce demand.

 VPPs based on storage can ramp at higher rates than thermal generators (such as fossil fuel plants), which is especially valuable in grids that experience a duck curve and must satisfy high ramping requirements in the morning and evening.

-Forbes' senior contributor Ken Silverstein wrote a story about virtual power plants in December 2024, referencing studies by the Brattle Group and Guidehouse Insights.
-Brattle said VPPs are just as dependable as conventional powers but they cost 40-60 percent less.
-Guidehouse estimated that decentralized generation will make up 500,000 megawatts of capacity compared to centralized generation of 280,000 megawatts.
-The story is titled "Electricity Users May Warm to the Next Trend: Virtual Power Plants."
+VPPs can be as dependable as conventional plants, while costing 40–60 percent less.
+One study forecasted that decentralized generation would comprise 500,000 megawatts of capacity compared to centralized generation of 280,000 megawatts.